STEPHEN MOUGIN FROM THE SAM BUSH BAND – WHAT A GUY!

-Taking a leap into the world of playing music professionally, Mougin moved from the East Coast to Nashville in 2002 to play mandolin with Valerie Smith, but soon switched to playing guitar.
+Leaping into the world of playing music professionally, Mougin moved from the East Coast to Nashville in 2002 to play mandolin with Valerie Smith but soon switched to playing guitar.

 In 2006, Mougin began his role as Sam Bush’s main guitar man in the Sam Bush Band.
 “The music is wonderful, and the people are wonderful,” Mougin says.
 “Sam [Bush] has taught me a lot about band leadership and how things work.”

-Playing with a supportive band leader made Mougin feel more empowered in his career, which lead him to pursue other creative outlets like Nedski and Mojo, his duo with banjo player Ned Luberecki.
-Luberecki is a broadcaster for SiriusXM Bluegrass Junction, and plays banjo in Chris Jones and the Night Drivers.
+Playing with a supportive band leader made Mougin feel more empowered in his career, which leads him to pursue other creative outlets like Nedski and Mojo, his duo with banjo player Ned Luberecki.
+Luberecki is a broadcaster for SiriusXM Bluegrass Junction and plays banjo in Chris Jones and the Night Drivers.

 Through playing professionally in Nashville in the early 2000s, Mougin was intrigued and encouraged to learn more about producing and sound engineering.
 In 2005, he launched Dark Shadow Recording, a studio out of his home, named from the title of a song he wrote called “Dark Shadows.”
 Now, the record label is booming with four acts to its name: The Rigneys, Nedski & Mojo, himself, and newly-signed Becky Buller.